BJP, AAP spreading hatred in society: Rahul Gandhi

 He hit out at the Bharatiya Janata Party (BJP) for not addressing the economic slowdown and the issue of unemployment, but instead, encouraging violence.

 "They (BJP) talk about the Hindu dharm, they talk about Islam, they talk of Sikhism.
 They have no knowledge of religions.
-In Hinduism, Islam, Christianity, Sikhism-- where is it written that attack other people, suppress them?," he asked the crowd.
+In Hinduism, Islam, Christianity, Sikhism-- where is it written that attack other people, suppress them?" he asked the crowd.

 What kind of "Hindu dharm" is this of Modi and the Rashtriya Swayamsevak Sangh (RSS) as Hinduism talked about taking everyone along, Gandhi said at the rally organised to garner support for the Congress candidate from Jangpura, Tarwinder Singh Marwah.
 The aim of the BJP and the Aam Aadmi Party (AAP) was to spread hatred in the society, something the Congress could never do, Gandhi said.